 What Happens During the Ravitch Procedure?

-- In some cases, the surgeon places one or more bars to keep the sternum in its new position.
-They're removed in about 6–12 months.
+- In some cases, places one or more bars to keep the sternum in its new position.
+They're removed after about 6 months.

-- One or more drains are placed under the skin to drain fluid from the surgery site.
+- Places one or more drains under the skin to drain fluid from the surgery site.

-- A chest tube may be placed to prevent the lung from collapsing.
+- Might place a chest tube to prevent the lung from collapsing.

-In the months after surgery, the cartilage grows and keeps the breastbone in the new position.
+In the months after surgery, the cartilage grows and keeps the sternum in its new position.

 What Happens After the Ravitch Procedure?

-- Ride in the back seat to avoid possible trauma from an air bag.
+- ride in the back seat of cars to avoid possible trauma from an air bag

-Your child should not play sports that could cause injury to the chest (such as football, soccer, and baseball) until the surgeon says it's OK.
+- not play sports that could cause injury to the chest (such as football, soccer, and baseball)

 Are There Any Risks From the Ravitch Procedure?